picoCTF/ansible-roles/README.md

 backends.
 All included roles are designed to be idempotent (i.e. can be repeatedly re-applied without causing issues).

-Note that as of this writing, all roles have only been tested with Ubuntu 20.04 LTS, though they may work on other platforms with minor changes.
+Note that as of this writing, all roles have only been tested on amd64 Ubuntu 20.04 LTS hosts, though they may work on other platforms with minor changes.

 ## Quick Start